ms/buildtogether.tech/git-team/index.md

     you are, you probably don't need to be told that, and if you aren't, those two works alone won't change your behavior.
 What *will* is teammates defending the victims of rudeness by telling the offender, "That's not how we speak to each other."
-We'll talk about this more in the next section and in <span x="fairness"/>, but keep in mind that your team's culture is defined by the worst behavior you're willing to tolerate
+We'll talk about this more in <span x="fairness"/>.

-    <cite>Gruenert2015</cite>.
+How we <span i="code review!responding to">respond</span> to reviews is just as

-How we respond to reviews is just as important:
+important:

 Be specific in replies to reviewers.
 :   If someone has suggested a better variable name, you can probably simply fix